Quantum many-body states and Green functions of nonequilibrium electron-magnon systems: Localized spin operators vs. their mapping to Holstein-Primakoff bosons: Results and Discussion

-However, progressively larger $N_T$ must be used [Fig.~\ref{fig:fig5}] to extend breakdown time $t_\mathrm{break}$, marked in Fig.~\ref{fig:fig4}(d),(e), at which disagreement between two types of calculations emerges.
-We define $t_\mathrm{break}$ as the time when the deviation $\Delta~=~S^z_1(t)|_\mathrm{HP} - S^z_1(t)|_\mathrm{exact}$, between $S^z_1(t)|_\mathrm{HP}$ (evaluated from truncated HP transformation with a truncation number $N_T$) and the exact $S^z_1(t)|_\mathrm{exact}$ becomes larger than the chosen tolerance, $|\Delta| > 10^{-4}$.
+However, progressively larger $N_T$ must be employed (Fig.~\ref{fig:fig5}) to increase the ``breakdown-time'' $t_\mathrm{break}$ [marked in Fig.~\ref{fig:fig4}(d),(e)] at which disagreement between two types of calculations emerges.
+We define $t_\mathrm{break}$ as the time when the deviation $\Delta~=~\langle \hat{S}^z_1\rangle (t)|_\mathrm{HP} - \langle \hat{S}^z_1\rangle(t)|_\mathrm{exact}$, between $\langle \hat{S}^z_1\rangle(t)|_\mathrm{HP}$ (evaluated from truncated HP transformation with a truncation number $N_T$) and the exact $\langle \hat{S}^z_1\rangle(t)|_\mathrm{exact}$ becomes larger than the chosen tolerance $|\Delta| > 10^{-4}$.
 As demonstrated by Figs.~\ref{fig:fig4}(d),(e) and Fig.~\ref{fig:fig5}, $t_\mathrm{break}$ sensitively depends on the density of HP bosons, $N_\mathrm{mag}/N$, whose increase makes magnon-magnon interaction terms within $\hat{H}_\mathrm{int}$ more relevant, thereby requiring larger $N_T$ in Fig.~\ref{fig:fig5}.
-Figure~\ref{fig:fig4}(d),(e) explicitly confirms this conclusion by showing the effect of reduced density of HP bosons on the range of validity of truncated HP transformation, where we employ spin-$1$ localized spins allowing us to exactly diagonalize longer quantum spin chains [than $N=4$ sites used in Fig.~\ref{fig:fig4}(a)--(c) with spin-$5/2$ on each site].
-In Fig.~\ref{fig:fig4}(d), at $t=0$ we flip the localized spins at sites $i=1$ and $i=2$ (see inset), thereby introducing two HP bosons on each of these sites.
-Thus, the total number of HP bosons within the system is $N_\mathrm{mag} = 4$, whereas the HP boson density is $N_\mathrm{mag}/N = 1$.
+Figure~\ref{fig:fig4}(d),(e) explicitly confirms this conclusion by showing the effect of reduced density of HP bosons on the range of validity of truncated HP transformation, where we employ spin-$1$ localized spins allowing us to exactly diagonalize larger chains [than those composed of $N=4$ sites in Fig.~\ref{fig:fig4}(a)--(c) with spin-$\frac{5}{2}$ on each site].
+In Fig.~\ref{fig:fig4}(d), at $t=0$ we flip the localized spins on sites $i=1$ and $i=2$ [see inset in Fig.~\ref{fig:fig4}(d)], thereby introducing two HP bosons on each of these sites.
+Thus, the total number of HP bosons within the system in Fig.~\ref{fig:fig4}(d) is $N_\mathrm{mag} = 4$, whereas the HP boson density is $N_\mathrm{mag}/N = 1$.
 For such parameters, \mbox{$t_\mathrm{break} \approx 11 $ fs} ($|\Delta| = 0.05$ is chosen solely for visualization of $t_\mathrm{break}$ at fs time scales).
 On the other hand, in Fig.~\ref{fig:fig4}(e), where HP boson density is reduced to $N_\mathrm{mag}/N = 0.57$ by making 1D chain longer from $N= 4$ sites to $N=7$ sites, we find that $t_\mathrm{break}$ for truncated HP transformation increases to \mbox{$t_\mathrm{break} \approx 23$ fs}.
+This observation is easily explained since in longer 1D chains the probability for magnon-magnon scattering events is reduced, which makes inclusion of high-order magnon-magnon interaction terms less important and thus the breakdown-time for truncated HP transformation increases.